theokrueger-mods/pd2-anti-hidden-modlist/README.md

 Ever ran into somebody who appears to be running mods, but their modlist is empty?
 Well luckily, we can sorta tell if they are hiding their list if they use BeardLib!
 Basically, if a cheater is running beardlib and hiding their modlist, this mod will let you know.

-If you are a cheater who hides their modlist, just remove beardlib to prevent this mod from catching you But there are other far more effective ways to catch you anyways, so maybe just dont cheat in a PvE game
+If you are a cheater who hides their modlist, just remove beardlib to prevent this mod from catching you But there are other far more effective ways to catch you anyways, so maybe just dont cheat in a PvE game?

-**WORKS AS HOST ONLY**
+## WORKS AS HOST ONLY
 * you can make this work as a client by changing line 13 from `if channel_id == 4 and Net:IsHost() then` to `	if channel_id == 4 then`
 * no support will be provided for using this as a client
 	* no support will be guaranteed to be provided for anything